Punishing mistakes can be risky business

 Welcoming mistakes is not natural or easy.

-Engendering fear of mistakes may be more natural than creating environments in which people can learn from them.
 This is unfortunate because when we focus too much on avoiding mistakes we miss out on a great source of insights that could drive future performance.
 We might even be inadvertently increasing the long-term risk of our own obsolesce and eventual extinction.

-Mistakes are the grist for the mill of reflection that fuels long-term growth.
+Intelligent mistakes are the grist for the mill of reflection that fuels long-term growth.

-You, your organization and your clients can benefit in unexpected ways from the insights gained from even the mistakes that come with proactive experimentation.
-What could you do to alter your work environment to reduce people’s fear of mistakes?
+You, your organization and your clients can benefit in unexpected ways from the insights gained from the intelligent mistakes that come with proactive experimentation.

 Additional Resources: